 The discount factor β equals 0.99 implying a quarterly interest rate of 1%.
 The quarterly job separation rate δ_N , measuring separations from employment into either unemployment or inactivity, is set at 0.126, and the capital depreciation rate δ_K is set at 0.024.
-These parameters are selected to match the hiring to employment ratio, and the investment to capital ratio measured in the US economy over the period.
+These parameters are selected to match the hiring to employment ratio, and the investment to capital ratio measured in the U.S. economy over the period.

-The inverse Frisch elasticity φ is set equal to 4, in line with the synthesis of micro evidence reported by Chetty et al. (2013), pointing to Frisch elasticities around 0.25 on the extensive margin.
-The elasticity of substitution in demand ε is set to the conventional value of 11, implying a steady-state markup of 10%, consistent with estimates presented in Burnside (1996) and Basu and Fernald (1997).
-Finally, the scale parameter χ in the utility function is normalized to equal 1 and the elasticity of output to the labor input α is set to 0.66 to match a labor share of income of about two thirds.
+The inverse Frisch elasticity φ is set equal to 4, in line with the synthesis of micro evidence reported by Chetty, Guren, Manoli, and Weber (2013), pointing to Frisch elasticities around 0.25 on the extensive margin.
+16 The elasticity of substitution in demand ε is set to the conventional value of 11, implying a steady-state markup of 10%, consistent with estimates presented in Burnside (1996) and Basu and Fernald (1997).
+Finally, the scale parameter χ in the utility function is normalized to equal 1 and the elasticity of

-$^{^{-13}}$ We calibrate φ to reflect estimates of the Frisch elasticity on the extensive margin only for consistency with the model, which does not feature an intensive margin.
+$^{^{16}}$ We calibrate φ to reflect estimates of the Frisch elasticity on the extensive margin only for consistency with the model, which does not feature an intensive margin.
 We have checked that the precise value of the Frisch elasticity parameter is not important for the mechanism discussed here.
+Selecting a different, but reasonable, value of φ , leaving all other parameters unchanged, does not change the implications of our model in any meaningful way.
+Rerunning our model with new values reveals that increasing hiring frictions in the New Keynesian model continues to reverse the sign of the response of hiring to both technology and monetary shocks.